Tadiwr/uncleblob/README.md

 Uncle Blob, is a self hosted object store.
 Its light, fast and super simple to set up and get going and **written in RUST**

-To start the server run the following command
+To start the server run the following command, and customize the server to your liking.

     $ cargo run build